jgmalcolm/jgmalcolm.github.io/_drafts/top-students.md

   - leave all books at school
   - chronic micro-disappointment with self at not doing
   - "If you want to surprise people, do what you say you're going to do."

+Don't expect to become a top student over night, but you should be better than you were yesterday.

 So stop wasting your Saturdays.
 Study hard so you can play hard.